a04101999/CoRaX-Collaborative-radiology-xpert-/README.md

 [Under developement]

-Note: This repository is provided for research and educational use only.
-Commercial use is prohibited.
+This repository contains research software released as part of a **proof-of-concept study** Accepted in *Radiology: Artificial Intelligence*.

 The pretrained models and sample error data provided here correspond to our Accepted work in Radiology: Artificial Intelligence Journal.

-🧪 This software is currently under prospective clinical validation and user studies.
+🧪 This software is intended **solely for research and educational purposes**.
+🚫 It is **not for clinical use**, diagnosis, or patient care.

+We are working on extending it for future radiology education and other real time user studies.

 # CoRaX-Collaborative-radiology-xpert-